millerlaboratory/needLR/README.md

 ## INSTALLATION AND SET UP

-NeedLR will soon be available to install using bioconda and docker.
+needLR will soon be available to install using bioconda and docker.
 Until then:

 Alternatively, you can make a custom conda installation following these steps: